 For convenience, the more than 130 photos from the original book have been arranged in four groups, forming four slide shows, each lasting about four minutes.
 The slide shows have been uploaded as 1080p HD.
 This means that they can be viewed using most types of computer or mobile devices and at any of the resolutions supported by YouTube.
 Contact us for a DVD version of these slideshows, or versions in other formats.

 Several edited excerpts are available on YouTube.
-These use automated text-to-speech software to read the text aloud, while the text scrolls slowly up the screen.
+The text is read aloud, while the text scrolls slowly up the screen.

 Hemyock Castle, Hemyock, CULLOMPTON, Devon, EX15 3RJ, UK.